 After you’ve gained two years of experience in public health nursing practice, you can become certified in your field.
 Although not required, certification can increase your chances of getting a job and receiving promotions.

-Sources: American Nurses Association; American Public Health Association; U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook; Registered Nurses.
+Sources: American Nurses Association; American Public Health Association; U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics; Registered Nurses.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.